About Bing

 It took five years and a team of more than 30 writers, producers, educational consultants and child-development specialists to adapt the original books and grow the Bing world into a television series.
 Why?
 Because we understood the huge responsibility that we had in producing a show for pre-schoolers and wanted to make sure that the small stories we told were authentic, entertaining and offered our audiences something unique that would make a difference to their lives.

 Bing first premiered on television on CBeebies in 2014 and has been captivating pre-schoolers ever since.
 With multiple awards including an International Emmy Award and a BAFTA nomination, Bing has grown across the globe and beyond the small screen.
-Since its UK launch, Bing is now available in over 130 global territories reaching international audiences across television, YouTube and services such as Amazon Prime Video.
-Every day we hear from Bingsters and their grown-ups about what Bing means to them and their family.
-We feel so much pride in the show that we have created and take great care to continue to produce a programme that truly centres around our pre-school audience.
+Since its UK launch, Bing is now available in over 130 global territories reaching international audiences across television, YouTube and services such as BBC iPlayer and Amazon Prime Video.

 Mum of 13 month old